deadbaed/vim-epitech/readme.md

 ## usage
-run `:TekAddHeader` in normal mode to run the plugin, and enter a description for your file (or dont, some text will be put instead 😜).
+run `:TekAddHeader` in normal mode to run the plugin, and enter a description for your file (or some text will be put instead 😜).

 the epitech header will be then put at the top of your file.